 Control Freak: Colossus not only dictates when Forbin is going to eat, shower, work and sleep, it even dictates what he eats.

-Cutting the Knot: The military places dummy warheads in the missiles under the guise of re-aiming them according to Colossus' instructions.
+Cutting the Knot: The military places dummy detonators in the missiles under the guise of re-aiming them according to Colossus' instructions.

 When the Russian and US presidents order the link between Colossus and Guardian disconnected, both computers fire their respective country's nukes at each other and will only intercept the missiles if the link is restored.
 Both governments finally agree to restore the link, and Colossus successfully intercepts the USSR's missile.
 Guardian didn't fare so well.
 Poor Russians.